Xilinx/Vitis_Libraries/solver/docs/src/guide_L1/kernel/qrd.rst

 Key Factors
 ~~~~~~~~~~~~~~~~~~~~~~~~~
-The following table summarizes QRD for complex float performance and resources Summary.
+The following table summarizes the QRD for complex float performance and resources Summary.

 .. table:: QRD performance and resources Summary
     :align: center